benbyford/pw-podcast/README.md

 # pw-podcast

-Simple site profile to create a podcast website that can connect with itunes.
+Simple site profile for http://processwire.com to create a podcast website that can connect with itunes.

 ## Install